RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice.md

 parameter: `nodaemon`
 required: No
-default value: false
+default value: False
-description: Set to true to start the AdminService in the foreground.
+description: Set to True to start the AdminService in the foreground.

 parameter: `strip_ansi`
 required: No